CarlosLaraFP/Snake-Game/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

+For Windows, if not using vcpkg, copy the SDL2 .dll file (from your local installation) and paste it in the directory of your final .exe file.

 ## Basic Build Instructions